G-Sommani/NGC7469_2nu/README.md

 # NGC7469_2nu
-Supplementary material related to the paper "Two 100 TeV neutrinos coincident with the Seyfert galaxy NGC 7469" This project is aimed to reproduce the results and the plots of the paper.
+Supplementary material related to the paper Giacomo Sommani, Anna Franckowiak, Massimiliano Lincetto, and Ralf-Jürgen Dettmar, "Two 100 TeV neutrinos coincident with the Seyfert galaxy NGC 7469", The Astrophysical Journal (2025), volume 981, number 2, pages 103, DOI 10.3847/1538-4357/adb031.
+This project is aimed to reproduce the results and the plots of the paper.

 The project contains 4 folders: